RedisBloom/RedisBloom/README.md

   - What is the mean value between the _p1_-percentile value and the _p2_-percentile value?
   - What is the value of the *n*ᵗʰ smallest / largest value in the data stream? (what is the value with [reverse] rank _n_)?

 Answering each of these questions accurately can require a huge amount of memory, but if you are willing to sacrifice accuracy - you can reduce the memory requirements drastically.
-Each of these data structures allows you to set a controllable tradeoff between accuracy and memory consumption.
+Each of these data structures allows you to set a controllable trade-off between accuracy and memory consumption.
 In addition to having a smaller memory footprint, probabilistic data structures are generally much faster than accurate algorithms.

 ## Getting started